-Pasta is made in-house and the bronze-drawn spaghetti, served with cherry tomatoes and clams, is perfectly al dente.
+Pasta is made in-house, and the bronze drawn spaghetti, served with cherry tomatoes and clams is perfectly al dente.
 Squid ink gnocchi with prawns comes laced with vibrant threads of saffron, which lend a unique flavour to the dish.

-For dessert, there’s a wonderfully chewy, almost creamy, lemon sorbet and a very good tiramisu.
+For dessert, there’s a wonderfully chewy, almost creamy lemon sorbet, and a very good tiramisu.

 At the time of writing, four months after opening, the restaurant was still waiting for a liquor license.
 For now, take your own wine, or make do with a rock shandy.